jiahongc/Wealth-Watch/README.md

 ---

-**Wealth-Watch** - Your personal finance companion for building wealth and achieving financial goals.
+**WealthFolio** - Your personal finance companion for building wealth and achieving financial goals.